Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Generalizations of Kida's formula

+When $E$ has bad reduction at $v$, there are two possible subcases \begin{enumerate}[label=(\roman*)] \item $E$ has good reduction at $w'$ \emph{or} \item $E$ has bad reduction at $w'$. \end{enumerate} If $E$ has good reduction at $w'$, it is easy to see from the Neron-Ogg-Shafarevich criterion that $L_{\infty,w'}/ K_v$ is ramified.
+Since $v$ is unramified in $\Kinf$, it follows that $L_{\infty,w'}/ K_{\infty,v'}$ is a ramified extension.
+In this setting the same argument as in the previous case applies.

+One is left with the case when $E$ has bad reduction at $w'$.
+Since $w'\notin \mathcal{P}_1$, we have by assumption that $E$ either has non-split multiplicative reduction or additive reduction at $w'$.
+In this setting, \cite[Proposition~5.1 (iii)]{HM99} applies.
+Since $p\geq 5$, it follows that $E(L_{\infty,w'})[p^{\infty}]=0$.
+This result may be applied since $\mu_p$ is contained in $K_v$, which is one of the required hypotheses.
+This has been shown to hold in the beginning of the proof. \end{proof}

-\begin{Lemma} Let $v$ be any prime is $S$ which is not above $p$.
+\begin{Lemma} Let $v$ be any prime is $S \setminus S_p$.
 Then the kernel of the map is finite. \end{Lemma}

-\begin{proof} We begin by recalling that $v\nmid p$ may be infinitely decomposed in $\Kinf/K$, i.e., the set $v(\Kinf)$ may be infinite.
+\begin{proof} Recalling that $v\nmid p$ may be infinitely decomposed in $\Kinf/K$, i.e., the set $v(\Kinf)$ may be infinite.
 At each prime $v' \in v(\Kinf)$, choose a prime $w'$ of $\Linf$ such that $w'|v'$.
 It follows from the inflation-restriction sequence that

 the right hand side of which may possibly be an infinite product.
-Since $v'\nmid p$, we know that (see for example \cite[Theorem 2.4(i)]{Gre_PCMS})
+Since $v'\nmid p$, we know that (see for example \cite[Theorem~2.4(i)]{Gre_PCMS})

 The following isomorphism is immediate from the Kummer sequence,